 Average speed cameras

-2012 saw the introduction of the first average speed cameras, known in French as radars tronçon, on French motorways.
+, known in French as radars tronçon, are found on French motorways and some main roads.
 These cameras, already used in several other countries, calculate the average speed of a vehicle driving between two points.
 They are not announced in specific terms, and the post-mounted cameras, at the side of the road, are not always very visible

 Contrary to a sometimes-heard myth, toll tickets are not knowingly used to compute a car's average speed between two points.